 - Business Opportunity

-Ideal Candidates for Short Term Business Loans
+Ideal Candidates for Short-Term Business Loans

 Profitability is the measure of how well a business can generate a profit in relation to its expenses.
 If your company's expenses are high and you aren't breaking even from sales, that could pose a problem to lenders.

-Any business owner with ample experience will be considered more reliable than new business owners with little experience.
-While it’s still possible for new business owners or startups to find funding, the ideal candidate will have some business experience before applying for the loan.
+Any business owner with ample experience will be considered more reliable than new business owners without experience.
+While it's still possible for new business owners or startups to find funding, the ideal candidate will have some business experience before applying for the loan.
 Anyone who has successfully run a business over the years will be considered a reliable borrower in the eyes of a lender.

 Lenders will be much more confident in borrowers with excellent credit scores, and some business loan options may even require a minimum credit score.
-You might be wondering – why are they looking at my personal credit score for my business?
+You might be wondering - why they are looking at my personal credit score for my business.
 The simple answer is that personal spending habits often reflect how you handle your business finances.

-Often lenders are eager to see a credit score because it reflects how well you have repaid debts in the past, if you’ve declared bankruptcy, paid bills on time, and ever defaulted on loans.
+Often lenders are eager to see a credit score because it reflects how well you have repaid debts in the past if you've declared bankruptcy, paid bills on time, and ever defaulted on loans.
 A lot of useful financial information can be gleaned from a credit score.
 If you have an excellent credit score, you can expect great short-term financing options and ideal interest rates because the lender trusts you to repay your loan promptly.

 Clean Financial History